-Summary: Canned albacore tuna (bonito del norte) is one of the most versatile products in the Spanish pantry.
-Its white, tender meat and delicate flavor make it the perfect ingredient for quick, impressive recipes.
-In this article, we suggest 10 canned albacore tuna recipes you can pr...
+Summary: Canned albacore tuna is one of the most versatile products in the Spanish pantry.
+Its white, tender flesh and delicate flavor make it the perfect ingredient for quick, impressive recipes.
+In this article, we suggest 10 recipes with canned albacore tuna that you can pr...

-- 1. Mediterranean albacore tuna salad with tomato and olives
+- 1. Mediterranean Albacore Salad with Tomato and Olives

 - Conclusion

-Canned albacore tuna (bonito del norte) is one of the most versatile products in the Spanish pantry.
-Its white, tender meat and delicate flavor make it the perfect ingredient for quick, impressive recipes.
-In this article, we suggest 10 canned albacore tuna recipes that you can prepare in less than 20 minutes, without needing to be an expert chef.
+Canned albacore tuna is one of the most versatile products in the Spanish pantry.
+Its white, tender flesh and delicate flavor make it the perfect ingredient for quick, impressive recipes.
+In this article, we suggest 10 recipes with canned albacore tuna that you can prepare in under 20 minutes, without needing to be an expert chef.

-Before cooking, it's helpful to understand what you're using: if you want to know the differences between albacore tuna and tuna, consult our guide on the difference between albacore tuna and tuna.
-And to choose the best canned product, don't miss the buying guide for canned albacore tuna.
+Before cooking, it's good to understand what you're using: if you want to know the differences between albacore tuna and skipjack tuna, consult our guide on the difference between albacore tuna and skipjack tuna.
+And to choose the best canned product, don't miss the canned albacore tuna buying guide.

 - 2 large ripe tomatoes